MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/sandboxing-mdav.md

 audience: ITPro
 ---

-# Run Microsoft Defender Antivirus in a sandbox environment
+# Run Microsoft Defender Antivirus in a sandbox

 **Applies to:**